 Like many North American businesses, our client, a large multinational corporation, had grown over the years through several mergers and acquisitions.
 Their infrastructure management consisted of several disparate platforms from more than a dozen vendors.

 Our implementation services include a series of up-front workshops designed to elicit information and feedback from all levels; engineer to upper management.
-When we conducted these investigative meetings we discovered many challenges and pain points specific to our client’s business.
+When we conducted these investigative meetings we discovered many challenges and pain points specifically to our client’s business.
 We also learned that they had Service Now – a configuration management database (CMDB) – that was being used as the company’s single source of truth for all equipment inventory.
 This gave us an idea…

 Service Now, like most modern CMDB systems, includes a very robust application programming interface (API).
 Using this API we were easily able to create an integration which would pull a list of active devices, compare them to the devices currently being monitored, and reconcile the list by adding new devices, updating existing devices, and even retiring devices from monitoring when they were marked as out of service.